Skip to main content

 • APT (VIC), RFF (NSW), NCT (QLD), DOTT (WA) and NIT (SA) all name the same thing: timetabled release from face-to-face teaching for planning, preparation and assessment.

-• Entitlements are set by your state's current industrial agreement, are pro-rata for part-timers, and have generally increased in recent agreement rounds — always check the current instrument, not folklore.
+• Entitlements are set by your state's current industrial agreement, are pro-rata for part-timers, and have generally increased in recent agreements.
+Check the current agreement, not what the school did last year.

-• Release time is the hardest timetabling constraint in a primary school because every minute of it must be covered by someone else teaching the class.
+• Release time is the hardest constraint in a primary timetable because every minute of it must be covered by someone else teaching the class.

-• Delivery has to be tracked, not assumed: missed release becomes time-in-lieu, resentment, or an industrial issue — sometimes all three.
+• Delivery has to be tracked, not assumed.
+Missed release becomes time-in-lieu, resentment, or an industrial issue.

 One entitlement, five names

 Australian primary teachers are entitled to timetabled release from face-to-face teaching each week for planning, preparation and assessment.
-The entitlement is real, industrial, and audited by the staffroom with more rigour than any spreadsheet: teachers know exactly what they are owed.
+The entitlement is set by industrial agreement, and teachers know exactly what they are owed.

 What it is called depends on where you are.
 Victoria says APT.
-New South Wales says RFF — release from face-to-face.
-Queensland says NCT — non-contact time.
-Western Australia says DOTT — duties other than teaching.
-South Australia says NIT — non-instruction time.
-The acronyms differ; the timetabling problem is identical.
+New South Wales says RFF (release from face-to-face).
+Queensland says NCT (non-contact time).
+Western Australia says DOTT (duties other than teaching).
+South Australia says NIT (non-instruction time).
+The acronyms differ, but the timetabling problem is identical.

-The specific weekly minutes are set by each state or territory's current industrial agreement or award, and they change as agreements are renegotiated — several states have increased primary release time in recent rounds.
-Do not timetable from memory or from what the school did last year: check the current instrument, because delivering last agreement's minutes under this agreement's rules is a grievance waiting to be filed.
+The weekly minutes are set by each state or territory's current industrial agreement or award, and they change when agreements are renegotiated.
+Several states have increased primary release time in recent rounds.
+Do not timetable from memory or from last year's figure.
+Check the current agreement, because delivering the old minutes under the new rules is a grievance waiting to happen.

 Part-time teachers receive a pro-rata entitlement, and this is where most schools get into trouble.
-The arithmetic is easy; the delivery is not, because a 0.6 teacher can only receive their release on the days they actually work.
-A timetable can supply the school's total release minutes perfectly while still short-changing specific people.
+The arithmetic is easy; the delivery is not, because a 0.6 teacher can only receive release on the days they work.
+A timetable can supply the school's total release minutes perfectly while still short-changing particular people.

-Job-share classes add a second layer: each partner carries their own pro-rata entitlement, deliverable only on their own days, while the class still needs its full specialist program.
-Treating a job-share class as "one teacher" is the classic source of one partner quietly receiving no release at all.
+Job-share classes add a second layer.
+Each partner has their own pro-rata entitlement, deliverable only on their own days, while the class still needs its full specialist program.
+Treating a job-share class as one teacher is the usual reason one partner quietly receives no release at all.

-Release time has a property no other timetable constraint has: it is coupled to coverage.
-A meeting consumes a teacher's time.
-Release time consumes a teacher's time and requires another adult to be teaching their class for that exact period.
+Release time has a property no other timetable rule has: it is tied to coverage.
+A meeting uses a teacher's time.
+Release time uses a teacher's time and also requires another adult to be teaching their class for that exact period.
 Every minute of entitlement you owe is a minute of someone else's teaching you must schedule.

-In practice, most primary schools deliver release through the specialist program: while the Art teacher has 3B, 3B's classroom teacher is released.
-That makes the specialist timetable and the release ledger the same object — move a specialist session and you have silently moved someone's planning time, possibly onto a day they do not work.
+In practice, most primary schools deliver release through the specialist program.
+While the Art teacher has 3B, 3B's classroom teacher is released.
+That makes the specialist timetable and the release record the same thing: move a specialist session and you have silently moved someone's planning time, possibly onto a day they do not work.

-This coupling is why release time breaks spreadsheets.
-Each change ripples: a specialist absence, a swapped session, a new part-time arrangement — each one re-asks the question "does every teacher still get their minutes?" and the spreadsheet does not answer back.
+This is why release time breaks spreadsheets.
+Every change (a specialist absence, a swapped session, a new part-time arrangement) re-asks the question "does every teacher still get their minutes?", and the spreadsheet does not answer.

 Scheduling patterns that work

 Blocked release beats scattered release.
-Forty minutes here and thirty there is technically compliant and practically useless — real planning needs contiguous time.
-Where your agreement and program allow, schedule release in meaningful blocks, and be deliberate about teachers who prefer back-to-back sessions versus those who want them spread.
+Forty minutes here and thirty there meets the agreement and is close to useless in practice, because real planning needs unbroken time.
+Where your agreement and program allow, schedule release in meaningful blocks, and ask teachers whether they prefer sessions back-to-back or spread out.

 Team planning is worth designing for.
-If a year level's classes hit specialists in the same window, that team can plan together — the single highest-leverage timetabling decision for collaborative planning cultures.
+If a year level's classes all go to specialists in the same window, that team can plan together.
 It costs nothing extra in specialist hours; it only requires arranging the rotation deliberately.

-Avoid the triple-stack.
-Three release sessions stacked on one day gives a teacher a "day off timetable" and starves the rest of their week — then one absence wipes out their entire entitlement at once.
-Spreading release across the week is more resilient and usually fairer, unless an individual has genuinely agreed to a stacked arrangement.
+Avoid stacking three release sessions on one day unless the teacher has asked for it.
+It gives them a day with almost no teaching and starves the rest of their week, and a single absence on that day wipes out their whole entitlement at once.
+Spreading release across the week is more resilient and usually fairer.

-The entitlement is weekly, which means delivery is weekly — and interruptions are constant.
-A specialist is absent and their sessions collapse; camp takes half the staff; a wet-day schedule scrambles the afternoon.
+The entitlement is weekly, so delivery is weekly, and interruptions are constant.
+A specialist is absent and their sessions disappear.
+Camp takes half the staff.
+A wet-day timetable scrambles the afternoon.
 Each event can silently delete someone's release.

-Schools that stay out of trouble treat release like a ledger: what was owed, what was delivered, what was missed, and what happens next — typically time-in-lieu or made-up release.
-Schools that rely on goodwill discover that goodwill has an expiry date, usually around week seven of term three.
+Schools that stay out of trouble keep a record: what was owed, what was delivered, what was missed, and what happens next, usually time-in-lieu or made-up release.
+Schools that rely on goodwill find that it runs out, usually late in term three.

-Whatever tracks the timetable should track this ledger.
-If your timetable tool cannot tell you, per teacher, whether this week's entitlement was met — including after the Tuesday reshuffle — then someone is maintaining that answer by hand, or nobody is.
+Whatever tracks the timetable should track this record.
+If your timetable tool cannot tell you, per teacher, whether this week's entitlement was met after the Tuesday reshuffle, then someone is keeping that answer by hand, or nobody is.

 How Bell Path handles it

-Bell Path treats release time as a first-class constraint, in your state's language.
-You set each teacher's entitlement (pro-rata handled for part-timers and job-shares), and the solver builds the specialist program and release schedule together — so coverage is generated, not hoped for.
-Validation reports delivery per teacher to the minute before you publish, and flags shortfalls as conflicts to resolve rather than surprises to discover.
+Bell Path treats release time as a hard rule, in your state's language.
+You set each teacher's entitlement (pro-rata is handled for part-timers and job-shares), and the timetable generator builds the specialist program and the release schedule together, so coverage is built in rather than hoped for.
+Before you publish, Final Check shows delivery per teacher to the minute and lists any shortfall as something to fix.

-After publication, the same ledger keeps running: absences, cover, and swaps update the picture, and time-in-lieu accrual is visible instead of being an argument.
+After publishing, the same record keeps running.
+Absences, cover and swaps update the picture, and time-in-lieu is visible instead of being an argument.
 When the agreement changes, you change the entitlement once and regenerate.

 Common questions